 2006 Advising Forum

-On August 31 and September 1, LSA Student Academic Affairs held advising forums that brought department advisors and undergraduate administrative staff together for updates, reminders, and discussion of issues relevant to advising.
-We distributed material that addresses many questions related to declaring majors and minors, diploma application and major release procedures, what advisors should know about study abroad, interpreting the posting of transfer credit, the new on-line student file, information from Honors, and more.
-We focused a lot on resources for department advisors on-line, with Phil Gorman (SAA Director of Advising Technology) providing information about the On-Line File, the Advising Report, the SAA Intranet, and the on-line degree audit.
+On August 31 and September 1, LSA Student Academic Affairs held advising forums that brought concentration advisors and undergraduate administrative staff together for updates, reminders, and discussion of issues relevant to advising.
+We distributed material that addresses many questions related to declaring concentrations and minors, diploma application and concentration release procedures, what advisors should know about study abroad, interpreting the posting of transfer credit, the new on-line student file, information from Honors, and more.
+We focused a lot on resources for concentration advisors on-line, with Phil Gorman (SAA Director of Advising Technology) providing information about the On-Line File, the Advising Report, the SAA Intranet, and the on-line degree audit.
 JoAnn Peraino from the Dean's Office talked about Teaching Support as a resource in Wolverine Access.
 Much of this information can be found here in the on-line Reference Manual and in the comments below.
 Particularly if you have questions about technology use and access procedures, please read the On-Line Resources section very carefully.

 Updates Since the Forum:

 - There is a new web site where advisors and/or staff are expected to communicate both declarations and releases for non-LSA students taking LSA Minors.
 The site is at: https://webapps.lsa.umich.edu/data/minors/minorslogins.asp.
 Access is granted by Rob Wilke (email@example.com).
 Click here for instructions for using the site.
 (Reference Manual, Page 13)

 - Access and Compliance Agreement.
 In order to be granted access to the on-line file, you must first agree to proper use of the information.
 The Access and Compliance Agreement can be found at https://sitemaker.umich.edu/ugstufilecompliance.
 You will be notified via email as soon as your access has been approved.
 (Reference Manual, Page 8)